abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 that lists the relative paths of the partial DFPT POT files in the MgO_eph_zpr directory.

-Note that for GWPT we also need to merge the files with the first-order change of the density, as we need to compute:
+Note that, in the case of GWPT, we also need to merge the files with the first-order derivatives of the density, as the GWPT code needs to compute:

 $$
 \langle\psi_{m \mathbf{k}+\mathbf{q}} | \Delta_{\nu\mathbf{q}} \Sigma^{\mathrm{el}}(\varepsilon) | \psi_{n\mathbf{k}}\rangle